-The College of Engineering Honors Program was started in 1980 to give talented undergraduates an opportunity to work closely with faculty on research projects much like graduate-level research.
+The College of Engineering honors research program was started in 1980 to give talented undergraduates an opportunity to work closely with faculty on research projects much like graduate-level research.
+The goal of the program is to recognize the research initiatives of our honor students, as well as create a forum for students to present their research and findings to their peers and faculty.

 Each spring, faculty members are asked to identify research topics for honor student participation.
-These topics are posted by department in the sidebar.
 Juniors who have an accumulated QPA of at least 3.5 receive an invitation to participate in the program.

 The program culminates with a poster competition at the Undergraduate Research Symposium, "Meeting of the Minds," a university-wide celebration of undergraduate research.

-The list of Honors Research topics for the coming year is posted by department to the left.
+- The list of Honors Research topics for the coming year is posted by